 Despite her beauty and fame, Tierney had a difficult life marked by tragedy and mental illness.

-She had a daughter with husband Oleg Cassini in 1943 who was born with multiple special needs after Tierney was exposed to Rubella during her pregnancy.
+She had a daughter with husband Oleg Cassini in 1943 who was born with multiple special needs.
 She had to drop out of later film roles because of mental instability and personal troubles and died at the age of 70 from emphysema.

 The movie was based on a popular 1945 novel written by British author Josephine Leslie under the (unfortunate) pseudonym R.A.
 Dick.
 It was adapted by American screenwriter Philip Dunne.